-This training will enable practitioners and settings to improve children's speech, language & communication skills, and to support parents to enhance children’s language development at home.
+This training (currently online) supports practitioners and settings to improve children's speech, language & communication skills, and to support parents to enhance children’s language development at home.

 aims: This training will enable practitioners to:

 recognise and support typical language development (pre-verbal and verbal);

-understand why children might have difficulty listening, and know how to help;
+understand why children might have difficulty listening and talking, and know how to help;

 support families to enhance children’s language development at home;

 understand how singing, play and sharing books relate to language development;

 recognise when a child doesn’t understand language;

-know when to refer children to a speech and language therapist, and how to support them in the meantime.
+know when to refer children to a speech and language therapist, and how to support them and their parents in the meantime.

 Who the training is for:Practitioners who work with babies and young children in early years settings or with families in the community.